 The HUF Act

-The relevance of the joint family can be guessed from the fact that there is a HUF (Hindu Undivided Family) Act in India.
+The relevance of the joint family is supported by the HUF (Hindu Undivided Family) Act in India.
 This law states that a Hindu family can come together and create a HUF.
 However, all the members of a HUF should descend from a common ancestor.
 Along with other advantages, a HUF also enjoys tax benefits.
-Buddhists, Jains and Sikhs can also form a HUF.
+Buddhists, Jains, and Sikhs can also form a HUF.

 Preferred family structure

-No system in the world is a perfect system, and the same is true for a joint family also.
-However, having said that, there are families that make the system work by demarcating responsibilities and duties, respecting each other, and being generous and helpful.
-At the end, it boils down to what we want for ourselves and our children, and what is feasible.
+No family system in the world is perfect, and the same is true for a joint family.
+However, there are families that make the system work by demarcating responsibilities and duties, respecting each other, and being generous and helpful.
+In the end, it boils down to what we want for ourselves and our children, and what is feasible.